Federal Direct Unsubsidized Loan

 Current students may apply for VTCSOM Privately Funded/Endowed Scholarships by completing the scholarship application form by the established deadline each academic year.
 Students must submit an essay and information release form.

-Eligible students must first apply for benefits under the Post-9/11 GI Bill with the Department of Veterans Affairs.
-For more information about the Post-9/11 Bill and VA education benefits, please visit the U.S. Department of Veterans Affairs website, or call 1-888-442-4551.
-Once a student receives their Certificate of Eligibility from the VA, they must bring the certificate to the Virginia Tech Office of Veteran’s Services to verify the student’s eligibility.
+Veterans need to apply for benefits through U.S Department of Veteran’s Affairs.
+For more information on Post-9/11 Bill and VA education benefits, please visit the U.S. Department of Veterans Affairs website, or call 1-888-442-4551.
+Once a student receives their Certificate of Eligibility from the VA, they must submit the certificate to the Virginia Tech Office of Veteran’s Services to verify the student’s eligibility.
 Students can contact the Office of Veteran’s Services at firstname.lastname@example.org or by calling 540-231-5815.

 Students can search and apply using online search engines such as FastWeb.com.
 Please be cautious of scholarships with an application fee, scholarship matching services, sales pitches, and applications requiring sensitive personal information.
 Students are required to report all outside scholarships to VTCSOM.
 If you have been awarded any outside scholarships, please submit the Scholarship Reporting form.